Welcome to the Chart Watch archive pages.

 January 2004 - April 2008 : Yahoo!
 Launch UK

 May 2008 - September 2011 : Yahoo!
 Music UK & Ireland

 June 2016 - March 2020 : chart-watch.uk

-These pages contain the complete archive of James' past chart commentaries, from the early days as a (mostly) weekly posting on usenet newsgroups through to the final independently published ones in this site.
-The sole exceptions are the weekly Chart Analysis columns produced for Music Week magazine in 2020 and 2021 which for the moment remain the copyright of Music Week and can only be read by subscribers to their site.
+These pages contain the near-complete archive of James' past chart commentaries, from the early days as a (mostly) weekly posting on usenet newsgroups through to the independently published ones in this site.
+The sole exceptions are the weekly Chart Analysis columns produced for Music Week magazine in 2020 and 2021 which for the moment remain the copyright of Future Publishing and can only be read by subscribers to their site.
 They will feature here only when it is appropriate for them to do so.

 Select your year of interest from the menu at the top of the page, or simply dive in from the suggested links below.

 A word of warning: each column was written for the online audience for that particular week and most were never intended as a matter of historical record.
 They represented the state of play on the UK music charts as it was viewed at the time.
 History may well have since taken a different view.
 Where it is necessary to offer clarification or just to correct moments when I was clearly talking bollocks you will find a [jarring editorial intervention] from the modern day James Masterton.